 In playrooms and classrooms, staff are using improved ways of assessing children's learning taking account of national and local advice and guidance.
-Your child's progress will be reported to you so that you know how well your child is doing.
+Your child/young person's progress will be reported to you so that you know how well they are doing.

-Each year our school will let you know what is being done to implement Curriculum for Excellence so that you can be confident that your child is receiving a high-quality education.
+Each year our school will let you know what is being done to implement Curriculum for Excellence so that you can be confident that your child/young person is receiving a high-quality education.